THIS DATE IN HISTORY: May 22

 2012: The Los Angeles Kings return to the Stanley Cup Final for the first time in 19 years by defeating the Phoenix Coyotes 4-3 in overtime in Game 5 of the Western Conference Final in Glendale, Arizona.
 Dustin Penner scores at 17:42 of overtime to give Los Angeles 12 victories in 14 games through the first three rounds of the Stanley Cup Playoffs.
 The Kings become the second team in NHL history to defeat the top three seeds in its conference since the NHL changes its playoff format in 1994.
 The other is the 2004 Calgary Flames; each team is coached by Darryl Sutter.
 Los Angeles improves to 8-0 on the road in the 2012 playoffs and sets a record with its 10th consecutive postseason road win.
 It's the first trip to the Final for the Kings since the Wayne Gretzky-led team loses in five games to the Canadiens in 1993.

-2017: The Nashville Predators advance to the Cup Final for the first time since entering the NHL in 1998 by defeating the Anaheim Ducks 6-3 to win the Western Conference Final in six games.
+2017: The Nashville Predators advance to the Cup Final for the first time since entering the NHL in 1998 by defeating the Ducks 6-3 at Bridgestone Arena to win the Western Conference Final in six games.
 Colton Sissons scores his third goal of the game with six minutes remaining in the third period to put the Predators ahead 4-3.
 Pekka Rinne makes 38 saves for Nashville, which wins three straight series after entering the playoffs as the second wild card from the West.
-Peter Laviolette becomes the first man to coach three teams to the Cup Final.
+Peter Laviolette becomes the first man to coach three different teams to the Cup Final.

 Video: Sissons propels Predators to first Stanley Cup Final